Table of Contents

 View mapping results:

-• Check the mapping report: View the mapping report and find solutions based on the report information.
+• View mapping report: View mapping report and follow solutions in the report.

-• Refer to troubleshooting: Check the Mapping failure troubleshooting guide for solutions to common problems.
+• Refer to troubleshooting: Consult the Mapping failure troubleshooting guide for common solutions.

-• Contact technical support: If none of the above methods resolve the issue, contact EasyAR staff and provide the JobID from the mapping report for quick problem identification.
+• Contact technical support: If unresolved, contact EasyAR staff and provide the JobID from the mapping report for quick issue resolution.